 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where rameauite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where rameauite typically forms.
 If you start seeing becquerelite, masuyite, curite in float, you are in the right ground.
 Field specimens usually show a acicular to prismatic crystals, often as radial aggregates habit, so train your eye for that shape before scanning the outcrop.